gmadhu89/line-chart-d3/README.md

 Experimenting different features in D3 line charts for visualizing board game ratings.

-Input data set : boardgame_ratings.csv
+Input data set : input.csv
-Code: linecharts.html
+Code: index.html

 Execution steps (to run in local):
 1) Copy the lib/ folder to your local.